keul/Allanon/README.rst

 Let say this is the URL for the episode 4 of the fifth season of your program.
 You know that this program has 6 seasons with 22 episode each.

-As said before: this site is very slow so you probably want to download the movies in background then watch them later.
+As said before: this site is very slow so you prefer downloading episodes in background then watch them later.

-To download the movies you need also to watch the HTML inside the page and get some resources (commonly: and FLV file).
+To download them you need to watch the HTML inside the page and get some resources (commonly: and FLV file).
 The best would be download *all* episode in a single (long running) operation instead of manually doing it.